pcraig3/usc-screenings/README.txt

-=== USC Jobs ===
+=== USC Screenings ===
 Contributors: pcraig3
 Donate link: http://example.com/
 Tags: comments, spam
 Requires at least: 3.5.1
 Tested up to: 3.6
-Stable tag: 0.3.0
+Stable tag: 0.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework to be included.
+Plugin creates a new 'Screenings' Custom Post Type -- expects the Admin Page Framework to be included.

 == Description ==

-Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework to be included.
+Plugin creates a new 'Screenings' Custom Post Type -- expects the Admin Page Framework to be included.
+Screenings, if it's ambiguous, are for Western Film.

 List of features we want:

-*   Create a Job.
+*   Create a Screening in the backend
-*   List Jobs on the site.
+*   Screening populates a list of screenings in the front-end
+*   Screening also has its own page

 == Installation ==